necyberteam/qa-bot/README.md

 # ACCESS Q&A Bot

 A React component and Web Component for integrating the ACCESS Q&A Bot into your application.
+The bot can operate in two modes: **floating** (chat button that opens/closes a window) or **embedded** (always visible inline).

 ## Installation